bspilot/quadcopter_bs4x2017/README.md

 You can visit our website http://www.bspilot.com to get more information, or send the email to support@bspilot.com.

 License:
-These open source software and handware can only be used for personal study.
+These open source software and hardware can only be used for personal study.
 Without authorization,any individuality or group can't use it for commercial purpose.